"I get commissions for purchases made through links in this post."

 Where to hunt wild turkeys for beginner turkey hunters?

 Where to hunt?

-Roosting trees are of utmost importance to wild turkeys to stay safe from ground predators.
-Mature trees that have large branches are the best roosting spots for turkeys as they can land easily.
+Roosting trees are of utmost importance to turkeys to stay safe from ground predators.
+Mature trees that have large branches are good roosting spots for turkeys as they can land easily.

 Also, look for small woodland openings, field edges as they’re a favorite food source for turkeys to forage.

 Scouting is often an overlooked aspect for some hunters.
 However, a day of walking around and examining things can put you ahead of the game.
 Areas with mature trees are the ideal roosting spot for the bird.

 If you spot feathers or scat around these areas, then include it as one of the spots for hunts.

 Don’t forget to check out any clover patches.
 They attract an assortment of insects, providing a great source of protein for turkeys.
 These animals are also keen on feeding on corn or soybean fields.